 When I don’t consciously STOP and think, my mind can get flooded by insecure thoughts and fears.

-But I’ve realized, especially recently, that I have a lot to be confident about.
+But I’ve realized, especially recently, that I have a lot to have self confidence about and to feel self worth for.
 I’m creative, a fabulous singer, I pick up new tasks quickly, I follow instructions well, I like to make people happy and I actually have enough life experience to genuinely help people.

 ^^^ That’s huge.

-I truly believe these 5 tips are for everyone—s if you’re looking for tangible ways to feel more confident, then read (or watch) below.
+I truly believe these 5 tips are for everyone—so if you’re looking for tangible ways to feel more self confidence, then read below.

-One thing that helped me to be more confident was to not only embrace my uniqueness, but to embrace my awkwardness.
+One thing that helped me to be more confident was to not only embrace my uniqueness, but to embrace my awkwardness and appreciating my own self worth.

-I might be awkward, but i’m also interesting. 🙂 And you are too.
+I might be awkward, but I’m also interesting. 🙂 And you are too.
 This has definitely helped me when learning how to be more confident.
+I deserve to take up space, and am worthy of attention and friendships.

 #3: Own Both Your Strengths and Weaknesses